Approximating fixed size quantum correlations in polynomial time: Introduction

 \subsection{Motivation}

-The famous EPR-Paradox \cite{einstein1935n} and its resolution by Bell \cite{bell64} head started the research into non-local games within the quantum theory community.
+The EPR paradox \cite{einstein1935n} and Bell's resolution of it \cite{bell64} initiated the study of non-local correlations and, more broadly, non-local games.
 In this work, we focus exclusively on the standard setting of two-player free non-local games.
 In these games $G$, two spatially separated cooperative players receive questions $q_1\in Q_1$, $q_2\in Q_2$, respectively, chosen independently by a referee according to the probability distributions $\pi_1(q_1),\, \pi_2(q_2)$.
 We assume that $\lrvert{Q_1}=\lrvert{Q_2}$.
 The two players are able to agree on an answering strategy beforehand, but once the referee starts to hand out the questions, no further adaptation of said strategy is allowed.
-As opposed to the classical setting, where a strategy consists of a set of conditioned answers, in the quantum counterpart, conditional measurements are performed on a shared entangled quantum state.
-To conclude the game, the referee judges the collections of answers $a_1\in A_1,\, a_2\in A_2$ with $\lrvert{A_1}=\lrvert{A_2}$ with respect to a game-specific rule function $V$.
-The quantities of interest to us are the players' maximal winning probability $0 \leq w_{Q}(V, \pi) \leq 1$ and the strategy attaining this optimal value.
+As opposed to the classical setting, where a strategy consists of a set of conditional answers, in the quantum counterpart, conditional measurements are performed on a shared entangled quantum state.
+To conclude the game, the referee judges the collection of answers $a_1\in A_1,\, a_2\in A_2$ with $\lrvert{A_1}=\lrvert{A_2}$ according to a game-specific rule function $V$.
+The main quantities of interest are the maximal winning probability $0 \leq w_{Q}(V, \pi) \leq 1$ and a strategy attaining this optimum.
 In this context, a strategy corresponds to the collection of the parties' respective sets of complete POVMs and their shared quantum state.
-Importantly, quantum resources allow for higher winning probabilities in certain games, see, e.g.\ the CHSH-game \cite{cirel1980quantum}.
+Importantly, quantum resources allow for higher winning probabilities in certain games, see, e.g.\ the CHSH game \cite{cirel1980quantum}.